osumontreal/OLS-2/ROADMAP.md

 **We are an onboarding to *open science*, with a focus on francophone communites.**

 :::info
-This is by no means the final, nor full scope, of our mission.
-You can find [our french overview](https://github.com/osumontreal/meta/blob/master/README.fr.md), and our [extended description for OLS-2](https://github.com/osumontreal/OLS-2/blob/master/README.md)
+**This is by no means the final, nor full scope, of our mission.
+You can also read [our french overview](https://github.com/osumontreal/meta/blob/master/README.fr.md), and our [extended description for OLS-2](https://github.com/osumontreal/OLS-2/blob/master/README.md)**
 :::

 :::  warning
-**Pssst:** If you find typos or have tips to share, feel free to edit this document!
-This is an open and collective effort.
+**Pssst: If you find typos or have tips to share, feel free to edit this document!
+This is an open and collective effort.**
 :::

 ---